Paymaster

 Anthropic Opus 4.7 was repriced to $5/$25 from the old $15/$75 in early 2026.
 The Crewship rate card was updated on 2026-04-30; ledger rows written before that date carry the old rate as a snapshot in

-rate_*_per_m and will continue to read out at the historical price.
-New rows use the corrected rate.(provider, model) misses the table, lookup falls through to a per-provider ceiling in providerFallback rather than $0 — picking the most-expensive known tier means budgets warn correctly even on premium reasoning models, at the cost of a mild over-estimate for cheap unknown ones.
+The ceiling (step 4) picks the most-expensive known tier rather than the median, so budgets warn correctly even on premium reasoning models, at the cost of a mild over-estimate for cheap unknown ones.
 Better to over-estimate than to silently bill $0.

 The call path